 License expires: The CipherTrust Manager GUI displays a red banner to inform the administrator of expired licenses.
 At this time, no new AWS accounts can be added.
 However, users can still manage currently added accounts for 90 days from license expiry.
 After 90 days, the CCKM configurations on the CipherTrust Manager become read-only.

 License Enforcement for DDC

 Expected behavior with DDC licenses is explained in this section.

-CipherTrust Manager appliance has trial license activated: DDC is deployed with a trial license already installed and activated "out of the box".
-This allows you to enjoy a fully-functional product for 90 days and up to the 2 TB of data allowance.
+CipherTrust Manager virtual appliance has trial license activated: DDC is deployed with a trial license already installed and activated "out of the box".
+This allows you to enjoy a fully-functional product for 90 days and up to the 1 TB of data allowance.